 Cargo Loader

 A cargo loader has a duty to ensure that a truck’s cargo is secured and properly loaded into the truck.
 For example, suppose a cargo of logs is improperly tied onto the truck, so the logs fall into oncoming traffic.
 The cargo loader is liable for injuries caused by the falling logs.
-The cargo loader breached its duty when it did not properly secure the logs onto the truck.
+The cargo loader breached its duty when it did not properly secure the logs on the truck.

 Truck Maintenance Company